 Go hard or go home.
 Train insane or remain the same.
 If Pinterest was your personal trainer, every workout would be crazy-tough and include extreme sweat and soreness.
 But that thinking is flawed.
 Even though challenges are great for you—and could lead to a sweat-soaked shirt and achy muscles—exercise shouldn’t leave you drained.
 Continue reading How to Know If You Actually Got a Good Workout

 Regardless of whether you run on the regular or are just starting out, it’s easy to overlook some of the basics that make you a better runner.
-A reminder on how to improve on some part of your training never hurts, so we’ve compiled our top 10 tips to give you a running start on beating your PBs and hitting your targets.
-Continue reading 10 Tips to Improve Your Runs
+A reminder on how to improve on some part of your training never hurts, so we’ve compiled our top ten tips to give you a running start on beating your PBs and hitting your targets.
+Continue reading 10 Quick Tips to Improve Your Runs

 Talk about a spin cycle for your health: The average indoor cycling class may burn between 400 to 600 calories per session, and indoor cycling in general may lead to weight loss and improved cardiovascular fitness, as well as more muscle definition.
 Continue reading The 30-Minute DIY Cycling Class [INFOGRAPHIC]